 StatusGator Private Status Page

-StatusGator is an easy-to-set-up, white-labeled status aggregator with access to over 2,620+ cloud providers such as AWS, Zoom, GitHub, etc. It means that StatusGator users can monitors and display all the third-party services that they depend on with a single page.
+StatusGator is an easy-to-set-up, white-labeled status aggregator with access to over 2,770+ cloud providers such as AWS, Zoom, GitHub, etc. It means that StatusGator users can monitor and display the statuses of all the third-party services that they depend on with a single page.

 - Built-in website monitoring: StatusGator allows users to monitor your website or web app with built-in website monitoring right on your status page.
 This is a useful feature but very few private status page providers have it.

 - Automated notifications: Automate status updates and notifications, including unlimited alerts for downtime, and maintenance schedules sent to email, SMS, Slack, Discord, or Microsoft Teams.

 - API integration: Integrate the private status page with systems and tools, such as incident management and monitoring tools, ticketing systems, and customer relationship management (CRM) software.